 Weather conditions have a significant impact on the demand for propane because our customers depend on propane principally for heating purposes.
 As a result, warm weather conditions will adversely impact our operating results and financial condition.
-On a pro forma basis for the fiscal year ended September 30, 2001, approximately 75% of our retail propane volume and approximately 73% of our gross profit was attributable to sales during the peak heating season of October through March.
 Actual weather conditions can substantially change from one year to the next.
 Furthermore, warmer than normal temperatures in one or more regions in which we operate can significantly decrease the total volume of propane we sell.
 Consequently, our operating results may vary significantly due to actual changes in temperature.
-During the fiscal years ended September 30, 1999 and 2000, temperatures were significantly warmer than normal in our areas of operation.
-Similarly, the first half of fiscal 2002 was significantly warmer than normal in our areas of operations.
-We believe that our results of operations during these periods were adversely affected primarily due to this abnormally warm weather.
+During the fiscal years ended September 30, 1999, 2000 and 2002, temperatures were significantly warmer than normal in our areas of operation.
+We believe that our results of operations during these periods were adversely affected primarily due to abnormally warm weather.